Willie Orr: Managerial career

 Orr began his career as manager where he also began his playing career, at Airdrieonians in 1921.
 His leadership qualities showing again, Airdrie surprised many by finishing runners-up in Scotland in his second season, the club's highest-ever league finish and a placement he would achieve for each of the following four seasons, narrowly missing out on the title each time.
 He also led Airdrie to the club's only ever major honour, the Scottish Cup in 1924.
+In May 1926 his team took on Leith Athletic in a benefit match for his nephew Johnny Orr, who had played for Blackburn Rovers in the 1910s.

-His success at Airdrie, prompted the interest of English side Leicester City to replace the outgoing Peter Hodge.
-Orr continued Hodge's passing style and in only the club's third ever season in the top flight finished in a respectable 7th position, to that point the club's highest ever finish.
-The side only continued to improve under Orr and the following season in 1927–28 the club finished third in the league and the following season again, they finished runners-up, losing the title to Sheffield Wednesday by a single point.
+His success at Airdrie prompted the interest of English side Leicester City to replace the outgoing Peter Hodge.
+Orr continued Hodge's passing style and in only the club's third ever season in the top flight finished in a respectable 7th position, at that point the club's highest ever finish.
+The side only continued to improve under Orr and the following season in 1927–28 the club finished third in the league and the following season again, they finished runners-up, losing the title to The Wednesday by a single point.
 Leicester began to decline after the loss of inspirational captain Johnny Duncan, who was deemed to have terminated his own contract after breaking the club rules in taking over the licence of a local public house. and in January 1932 he resigned on the back of six straight league defeats.

 Orr soon took the hot seat at Falkirk, but was banned for life in 1935 by the Scottish Football Association for a bribery scandal.
 Although the ban was lifted in 1937, Orr never returned to football.